roel0/jenkins-util-scripts/README.md

  }
 ```
 ### run_script
-Running scripts is a fundamental stone of jenkins, however sometimes a scripts is not critical for a jenkins pipeline but it still can pollute the logging of the pipeline because of the amount of output it prints to stdout.
-WIth the run_script API you can prevent this from happening.
-The run_script is also os independent.
+Running scripts is a fundamental stone of jenkins, however sometimes a script is not critical for a jenkins pipeline but it still can pollute the logging of the pipeline because of the amount of output it prints to stdout.
+With the run_script API you can prevent this from happening.
+The run_script is also os independent (dynamic scripted pipelines, anyone?).
 ```groovy
  def directories = run_script(script: "ls -w1", quiet: true, returnStdout: true) println directories.split("\n").join(",")